geosolutions-it/MapStore2/docs/user-guide/application-context.md

 <img src="../img/application-context/stepone.jpg" class="ms-docimage"/>

 !!! warning
     The name and the window title are both mandatory fields.
-Nothe that it is not allowed to choose a name that has already been assigned to another MapStore's resource (like maps, dashboards, stories): a warning message appears in this case to notify the user.
+Note that it is not allowed to choose a name that has already been assigned to another MapStore's resource (like maps, dashboards, stories): a warning message appears in this case to notify the user.

 !!! note
     The **Window title** is the name of the browser window.